University of Plymouth: 2000 – 2020

-2020 - present
+2020 – present

 In 2021 work began to completely renovate the interior and exterior of the Babbage Building.
 The renovations will add an extra 10,000m² worth of space to the building, and create rooftop gardens which will be open to students.
-Renovation works also began on the Intercity Place tower down by the Plymouth railway station.
+Renovation works also began on the InterCity Place tower down by the Plymouth railway station.

 The University has plans to tear down the Brunel Building which currently sits opposite Babbage and turn it into an urban park, but no timeline has been released yet.

+Richard Davies was appointed the Vice-Chancellor of the University of Plymouth in October 2024 following Judith Petts's retirement.
+In his first official message to the University, Davies said that he would "put students first" and that he is "optimistic about the future".

+In May 2025, the university announced that it had a £22 million budget shortfall shortly after announcing that over 200 jobs were risk across the organisation, and that some courses were being reviewed.
+Students in the affected School of Arts, Humanities, and Business started a petition against the cuts which received almost 2000 signatures.

 Campus

 When university status was gained in 1992, the university was based in on multiple sites.
 Under Vice-Chancellor Levinsky the university began a policy of centralising its campus activities in Plymouth.

 The Exmouth campus Rolle College housed the Faculty of Education and relocated to the new Rolle Building in August 2008.
 The decision was unpopular with students and the town of Exmouth itself.
 There were several protest marches and a campaign to keep the campus open.

-The Exeter campus [Earl Richards Road North] housed the Arts and Design faculty from 1989 to 2007.
-Purpose-built in the 1970s to re-locate Exeter College of Art and Design from the city centre, the college became amalgamated with Polytechnic South West in 1989 and permanently relocated its facilities to Plymouth in 2007.
-In 2011 planning permission was granted to demolish and redevelop the Earl Richards Road North site to provide 39 dwellings with parking and landscaping.

-Completed developments include Portland Square, a library extension, refurbished and new laboratory and teaching facilities in many of the campus buildings, halls of residence near the Business School and a new £16 million Peninsula Medical School headquarters at Derriford, in the north of the city.
+Recent developments include Portland Square, a library extension, refurbished and new laboratory and teaching facilities in many of the campus buildings, halls of residence near the Business School and a new £16 million Peninsula Medical School headquarters at Derriford Hospital, in the north of the city.
 A Marine Building has been constructed behind the Babbage Building to house civil engineering, coastal engineering and marine sciences.

-An exception to the trend of centralising activities are the university's extensive activities in education for the health professions.
-In addition, many of its students are taught at further education colleges throughout Devon, Cornwall and Somerset, such as South Devon College.
-A building which opened in 2008 is shared between the Peninsula Medical School and the Faculty of Health and Human Sciences.